coconutswallow/Guides/_playersguide/downtime.md

 ### Buying and Selling

 You can buy and sell items as listed.
-The purchase limit in Hawthorne is 15,000 GP, with more expensive items available in Waterdeep or other major cities.
-Purchasing items on the equipment list in the Allowed Content can be logged in <a href="https://discord.com/channels/308324031478890497/617830376257093640">#downtime-logs</a> and in your MAL under downtime.
+The purchase limit in Hawthorne is 15,000GP, with more expensive items available in Waterdeep or other major cities.
+Purchasing items on the equipment list in the Allowed Content can be logged in [#downtime-logs](https://discord.com/channels/308324031478890497/617830376257093640) and in your MAL under downtime.

 ```PlayerDiscord as Character (level) purchases <list items> for <amount> gp```